 Helping to identify staff development needs

-Offering advice on programme design and content, and on methods of teaching, learning and assessment (taking care not to assume the approval role of the AD(T) in respect of programme changes)
+Offering advice on programme design and content, and on methods of teaching, learning and assessment.
+The link person should take care not to assume the approval role of the AD(T) in respect of programme changes.

 Inputting to APR/PPR processes